griffithlab/civic-panel/README.md

 - Even if the Evidence Item has a Direction is 'Does Not Support', the Evidence Item Score will follow the normal pattern.

 ###CIViC Variant Scores
 CIViC Variant Scores will be calculated for each Variant.
-The score is calculated by adding all of the positive Evidence Item Scores and subtracting any negative Evidence Item Scores that have Matching Evidence Items.
+The score is calculated by adding all of the Evidence Item Scores.
 This score will be used to determine if variants are eligible for the CIViC Capture Panel.

 #Part 1 - Eligiability Based on CIViC Score